2026-2027 AAMC PREview Exam Dates

 Next, select the “Products” tab and choose “AAMC Professional Readiness Exam (PREview),” which will lead you to the scheduling page.

 Next, choose “Online Proctoring.”
-Then, you can select your time zone, test date, and appointment time.
+Then select your time zone, test date, and appointment time.
 Click “Submit Booking,” complete the $100 payment (unless you qualify for fee assistance), and you’ll receive a confirmation email.
 You’ll be able to see your appointment in the PREview portal.

 2 | Timing—When to Book

-In 2025, PREview exam dates are offered from April until September.
-Score reports will be released approximately six to seven weeks after your testing window.
+In 2026, PREview exam dates are offered from April to October.
+Score reports will be released approximately a month after your testing window.

 This means it’s essential to plan ahead.
-You don’t want something like a situational judgement to hold you back from moving along in the application process.
+You don’t want something like a situational judgment to hold you back from moving along in the application process.

 This makes scheduling your test a bit complicated.
-Some medical schools state that you can submit your PREview score up until the last date in September, which will get the school your score by October 23.
+Some medical schools state that you can submit your PREview score up until the last date in October, and the school will receive your score by November 13.
 However, according to the AAMC, your application may not be considered complete until participating schools receive your score.

-To avoid having your application delayed, take your PREview exam as soon as possible.
+To avoid delaying your application, take your PREview exam as soon as possible.
 Keep in mind that applications are reviewed on a rolling basis.
 The first applications received are the first considered, which means the fastest applicants secure the first interview spots, and the first to interview are the first to receive acceptance offers.

-Medical schools only have so many spots available, so any delay hinders your chance of acceptance.
+Medical schools have only so many spots available, so any delay reduces your chances of acceptance.
 Do not procrastinate on any aspect of your application—including your PREview exam—as applying early is one of the most essential application strategies.

 Preparing for PREview

-You may not be able to study for PREview like a regular exam, but you can prepare for it.
+You may not be able to study for PREview as you would for a regular exam, but you can still prepare for it.

 Here are some quick strategies to help you go into test day feeling confident and ready for whatever scenario they throw at you.